MCP Setup

 Section titled “Windsurf”Add to your Windsurf MCP configuration:

 Section titled “Local Server”Run the MCP binary on your machine.
-Useful for air-gapped environments, custom API endpoints, or development against a local Pidgr API.
+Useful for custom API endpoints or development against a local Pidgr API.

 Installation